MarkBind/markbind/docs/userGuide/cliCommands.md

 **Options** :fas-cogs:

 * `-c`, `--convert`<br>
   Convert an existing GitHub wiki or `docs` folder into a MarkBind website.
-See [Converting an existing Github project]({{ baseUrl }}/userGuide/markBindInTheProjectWorkflow.html#converting-existing-project-documentation-wiki) for more information.
+See [Converting an existing GitHub project]({{ baseUrl }}/userGuide/markBindInTheProjectWorkflow.html#converting-existing-project-documentation-wiki) for more information.

 * `-t`, `--template` <br>
   When initialising MarkBind, change the template that you start with.
 See [templates](templates.html).